lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

   * `400 Client error: Bad Request for URL`

-This error is not solvable from Odoo; it is advised you reach out to the SUNAT and verify the user.
+This error is not solvable from Konvergo ERP; it is advised you reach out to the SUNAT and verify the user.
 It may be necessary to create a new user.

   * `Invalid content was found starting with element 'cac:BuyerCustomerParty'`